-This 6-day course provides learners with the knowledge and skills to identify and research hot topics in Emergency Medical Services to ultimately identify, promote and embrace evidence based system or service improvements.
+This six-day course provides learners with the knowledge and skills to identify and research hot topics in Emergency Medical Services (EMS) to ultimately identify, promote and embrace evidence-based system or service improvements.
 Skills addressed include problem statement identification, research strategy and proposal, literature and data evaluation, and project status briefing.
 Students will bring a topic important to their agency/community to base the research on and will construct a program proposal, begin the research process, and present a project status briefing.

 EMS middle management personnel (including shift supervisor, captain, division/battalion chief, crew leader, administrator, etc.) and others providing evidence-based system or service improvements.